 While in Singapore one of the days for Lunch I went to Cedele by The Bakery Depot, a popular bakery & soup shop in Singapore.
 I was introduced to their shop in Raffles Quay (Basement 2 in Raffles Place MRT) by one of my friends in Singapore.
 For lunch, I had a lovely Moroccan Spiced Carrot (Vegetarian and without cream) and some slices of bread.
 I noticed they sell many organic and fresh varieties of Ice Cream, Pastries and Salads as well.

 Marina Bay Sands

 Later, I went to the Marina Bay Sands Casino & Hotels.
-It seems you got to take your Passport & VISA to enter the Casino “free” as a foreigner (localities are required to pay SGD100) and the bouncers didn’t accept my Soft copy in iPhone.
+It seems you have to take your Passport and visa to enter the Casino “free” as a foreigner (localities are required to pay SGD100) and the bouncers didn’t accept my Soft copy on iPhone.
 So instead I went to the Skypark (54th Floor) after paying SGD 20.
 From the top, you get a great view of the city, but nothing spectacular.

 And every description of a trip to Singapore is incomplete without the praise of Changi Airport.
 I landed in the new Terminal 3 which is new and sparklingly clean, amazing how Singapore does it time and again.